 Months of research created this interactive map which charts the age of Great Britain's railways, from 1812 to the present day.
 Every line is dated to its founding, with plenty of curiosities throughout.

 I've mapped the runways of the world's busiest airports, all to scale.
 Passenger numbers and locations are included too.

 Some companies and shops are going the extra mile to help their staff, NHS workers and customers.
 I've made a list to keep track of brands' actions.

 Quite possibly!
-I'm available for full-time work in Oslo from late August and remote freelance work.
 I can give you a hand with things like:

 I love a good challenge with a chance to solve problems, big or small.
 I really enjoy what I do.
 Below are some examples of my past work.

 If you have any questions, pop me an email at firstname.lastname@example.org or tweet me.

 Here, I planned and delivered one of the biggest events of the year – the elections to choose the next leaders of the Students' Union.
 I developed the communications campaign, designed the materials, wrote the copy, and worked with colleagues to ensure that the rules were accurately conveyed.